When a parent doesn't pay child maintenance

 What your employer must do

-Your employer must take the amount from your income CMS asked for and send it to them.
+Your employer must take the amount CMS asked for from your income and send it to them.
 If your employer doesn't do this, CMS can take them to court.
 Your employer can also take up to £1 from your earnings every time a deduction is made to cover administration costs.

 If your employer can't take the full amount from your earnings or pension (for example because you haven't earned enough in a particular week), the employer must take what they can.